ArenKDesai/Aren-s-Notes/os lec.md

 The buffer has a start and end pointer.
 When a write occurs, the end pointer moves.
 When a read occurs, the start pointer moves.
 When the end pointer is at the end, it wraps around unless the buffer is full.
 This looks similar to a loading bar.

 ### Producer
 While running, the producer locks and waits if the buffer is full.
-If not full,
+If not full, it fills the buffer, signals (in case the )